2025 Italian general strikes and protests for Gaza: Israel

 The Ministry of Diaspora Affairs and Combating Antisemitism, in co-operation with the J-soc National Center for Combating Antisemitism, closely monitored the 22 September strike and protests, and compiled a detailed dossier on the protests and their participants in both Italy and San Marino, which was published on Israel's official government website by 24 September.
-The Coordinamento dei Collettivi Autorganizzati Universitari (CAU) defined the dossier "creepy" and questioned the reasons why the Israeli government would produce such a document and record activities of people outside of its national borders, adding that protesters have always been publicly identifiable citizens determined in good faith to stop a genocide.

 Other dossiers were made regarding the protests on 8 October, 18 October and 23 October.
 They were given a "risk ranking" ranging from "low" to "high".
 In the dossier social media accounts related to the protests were also listed and reported, such as: Mezzocannone Occupato, Global Movement To Gaza Campania, K.A.O.S., Collettivo ARGO and Humanity_InFocus.

 The Israeli ambassador in Italy at the time of the protests, Jonathan Peled, commented on how the protesters did not advocate for peace, and asked Italy to stop the protests due to them allegedly supporting terrorism.

+Reactions to the Israeli dossiers

+The Coordinamento dei Collettivi Autorganizzati Universitari (CAU) defined the dossier "creepy" and questioned the reasons why the Israeli government would produce such a document and record activities of people outside of its national borders, adding that protesters have always been publicly identifiable citizens determined in good faith to stop a genocide.

+Kaja Kallas, the Vice-President of the European Commission, released a statement on 18 November 2025, stating that the "EU Commission opposed any attempt at foreign threat or intimidation on the sovereign territory of the Member States," and that included Israel's threats.